brianglass/anastasis/files/tuesday_matins1.md

 <span style="color:red">Ode 7.
 Irmos</span>

 The fire did not touch or trouble your youths in the furnace, O Saviour.
-Then the three, as from one mouth, hymned and blessed you, saying, Â‘Blessed is the God of our fathersÂ’.<a href="#_ftn50" id="_ftnref50"><span class="MsoFootnoteReference" style="mso-special-character: footnote">[50]</span></a>
+Then the three, as from one mouth, hymned and blessed you, saying, ‘Blessed is the God of our fathers’.<a href="#_ftn50" id="_ftnref50"><span class="MsoFootnoteReference" style="mso-special-character: footnote">[50]</span></a>

 <span style="color:red">Troparia</span>